jcmcnch/MGPrimerEval/README.md

 Just want to run the pipeline?
 [Jump to usage instructions.](https://github.com/jcmcnch/MGPrimerEval#running-the-pipeline-with-your-own-data)

 ## Preamble
 Accurate design of oligonucleotide primers for small subunit ribosomal RNA (SSU rRNA) polymerase chain reaction (PCR) amplicon sequencing (or indeed any PCR-based analysis) determines how quantitiative the resulting data is.
 So far, primers have been mainly designed based on comprehensive and highly-curated reference databases such as SILVA.
+This has provided important insights into theoretical primer performance and corrected many flaws.
+However in past primer evaluations, the reliance on full-length references and giving each sequence equal weight can lead to a distorted perspective on the actual extent of matches and mismatches expected in real samples.
+Prior approaches did not take into account:

+1. The highly unequal abundances in nature, so for example, a very abundant mismatched taxon has the same weight as a well-matched one occurring at vanishingly small abundance, hence the “% match” to the database could significantly over- or under-estimate the actual “% match” to the field even if all taxa are in the database.
+2. Some environments may have abundant taxa poorly represented or unrepresented in these curated reference databases.

-This has provided important insights into theoretical primer performance and corrected many flaws, but may be subject to human error/oversight.
-This pipeline is an attempt to provide an automated, less biased way of evaluating primer performance based on meta-'omics datasets from the environment of interest.
-It does so with three main modules:
+Our new approach as implemented with this pipeline is an attempt to provide an automated, less biased way of evaluating primer performance based on meta-'omics datasets from the environment of interest, avoiding both sources of bias mentioned above.

 * *Compute* workflow: Calculate, from raw (unassembled) metagenome/transcriptome reads, the proportion of reads that perfectly match your primer(s) of interest.
 * *Classify* workflow: Using output from the *Compute* workflow, determine which taxa are matched, and which taxa are mismatched.
 Provide information on primer variants for specific groupings that can allow an investigator to correct biases as appropriate.